betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 It also hinders dependent developments that want to utilize CPU and GPU at the same time, e.g., in simulations with dynamic load balancing.

 So called "fat binary" artifacts can address this problem in part, by compiling multiple backends into the same executable and delegating the code path to choose at runtime.
-Unfortunately, there are currently little established conventions and tooling for such an approach, especially across different vendors.
+Unfortunately, there are currently little established conventions and tooling for such an approach, especially across different vendors, so this particular case can be hard to deal with.

 ### Possible solutions and development policies